Is Mailchimp a CRM?

 Mailchimp’s optimization tools make it easy to see what’s working (and what’s not) so you can focus your efforts.
-Understand how messages resonate with different segments within your audience, test different elements of your campaign (subject lines, images, and more) to compare results, and get a detailed breakdown of how your campaigns are performing.
-Our growth, engagement, and revenue reports will help you learn more about the behavior of your audience and discover what type of content resonates with them.
+Understand how messages resonate with your audience, test different elements of your campaign (subject lines, images, and more) to compare results, and get a detailed breakdown of how your campaigns are performing.
+Our growth, engagement, and revenue reports will help you learn more about the behavior of your contacts and discover what type of content works.
 And the more you do with Mailchimp, the more data you have to work with.

 Learn more about Mailchimp’s optimization tools.